To access the registration form, click here.

 This online training offers a structured approach to analyzing public policies.
 This approach is based on an analytical framework that reflects a public health perspective, while at the same time integrating other concerns of policy makers.

 This course becomes accessible to participants 24/7 upon registration.
 It takes from 6 to 8 hours to complete the course (45% reading the material in the modules, 55% exercises).
-It is made of four self-paced modules presented on a user-friendly platform, allowing you to progress at your own pace.
+It is made of four self-paced modules allowing you to progress at your own pace.

 The course is intended for professionals and managers active in the public health sector and in non-governmental organizations, or for any person interested in analyzing healthy public policies.